Tahubu-AI/microsoft-tw-l300-secure-workload-migration-to-azure-windows-sql-server/docs/02_create_container_migration/02_create_container_migration.md

 ## Lab Scenario

-In this lab, attendees will perform steps toward migrating TailSpin containerized workloads to Azure Kubernetes Services (AKS) using the Container Migration Solution Accelerator.
-TailSpin needs to prepare its environment, deploy the accelerator, migrate workloads, configure post-migration settings, and validate business outcomes.
+In this lab, you will perform steps toward migrating TailSpin Toys containerized workloads to Azure Kubernetes Services (AKS) using the Container Migration Solution Accelerator.
+TailSpin Toys needs to prepare its environment, deploy the accelerator, migrate workloads, configure post-migration settings, and validate business outcomes.

 ## Objectives